BioSystemsUM/DeepMol/README.md

 DeepMol provides a pipeline to perform almost all the steps above in a sequence without having to worry about the details of each step.
-The pipeline can be used to perform a prediction pipeline (last step is a data predictor) or a data transformation pipeline (all steps are data transformers).
+The pipeline can be used to perform a prediction pipeline (the last step is a data predictor) or a data transformation pipeline (all steps are data transformers).
 Transformers must implement the _fit and _transform methods and predictors must implement the _fit and _predict methods.